Skip to main content

 keepalive vs Connection:close Analysis

-Why Connection:close Testing Matters
+Why the Connection:close Test Matters

-kube-proxy vs Cilium Full Comparison Data
+Full kube-proxy vs Cilium Comparison Data

 HTTP p99 @QPS=10005.86ms5.99ms2.96ms-49%3.94ms3.64ms-8%